stonerworx/bitwala-task/README.md

 I have not implemented any logging yet.
 While I think logging is very important for server side applications, I considered Sentry to be of more value for now.
 Logging however could be implemented with tools like loglevel, which would also allow us to push logs to a remote server.

+### Caching & Performance

+So far I've only used `InMemoryCache` from Apollo for my queries.
+I think caching can be optimized and I already saw a message from Apollo regarding caching of my queries.
+This and the performance of the endless scrolling list would be somethig that I'd take a deeper look at before releasing the application.

 ### i18n

 I have not implemented internationalization yet but would for a real world application with ie. [react-i18next](https://github.com/i18next/react-i18next)